ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 into the notebook, and move on.

 Over time more mistakes will pile on.
-Regularly review the contents of your notebook to spot trends: are you making a lot of syntax errors?
+Regularly review the contents of your notebook to spot trends: are you making many syntax errors?
 Do you always forget to declare variables when they're in a `for` loop?
 What sort of problems are causing you the most grief?